OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

     data = db['SLSQP/1']

-This `data` variable has four keys, 'timestamp', 'Parameters', 'Unknowns', and 'Residuals'. 'timestamp' yields the tiem at which data was recorded:
+This `data` variable has four keys, 'timestamp', 'Parameters', 'Unknowns', and 'Residuals'. 'timestamp' yields the time at which data was recorded:

 ::